Works-Lab/.github/profile/README.md

 Expect rough prototypes, design notes, hardware experiments, firmware sketches, CAD iterations, and practical tradeoffs.

-The goal is not to present finished products too early.
-The goal is to make the work visible enough to improve it.
+The goal is not to present finished products too early but to make the work visible enough to improve it.